pablest/HuntressExtraLoadout/README.md

-# HuntressExtraLoadout
+# MoreHuntressSkills
-Adds new abilities to Huntress, including a primary, secondary, utility and special ability.
+A mod for Risk of Rain 2 that add new skills to Huntress